Organofluorine chemistry: Biological role

 Biologically synthesized organofluorines have been found in microorganisms and plants, but not animals.
 The most common example is fluoroacetate, which occurs as a plant defence against herbivores in at least 40 plants in Australia, Brazil and Africa.
 Other biologically synthesized organofluorines include ω-fluoro fatty acids, fluoroacetone, and 2-fluorocitrate which are all believed to be biosynthesized in biochemical pathways from the intermediate fluoroacetaldehyde.
 Adenosyl-fluoride synthase is an enzyme capable of biologically synthesizing the carbon–fluorine bond.
-Man made carbon–fluorine bonds are commonly found in pharmaceuticals and agrichemicals because it adds stability to the carbon framework; also, the relatively small size of fluorine is convenient as fluorine acts as an approximate bioisostere of the hydrogen.
-Introducing the carbon–fluorine bond to organic compounds is the major challenge for medicinal chemists using organofluorine chemistry, as the carbon–fluorine bond increases the probability of having a successful drug by about a factor of ten.
-An estimated 20% of pharmaceuticals, and 30–40% of agrichemicals are organofluorines, including several of the top drugs.
-Examples include 5-fluorouracil, fluoxetine (Prozac), paroxetine (Paxil), ciprofloxacin (Cipro), mefloquine, and fluconazole.

 Applications

 Organofluorine chemistry impacts many areas of everyday life and technology.
-The C-F bond is found in pharmaceuticals, agrichemicals, fluoropolymers, refrigerants, surfactants, anesthetics, oil-repellents, catalysis, and water-repellents, among others.
+The C–F bond is found in pharmaceuticals, agrochemicals, fluoropolymers, refrigerants, surfactants, anesthetics, oil-repellents, catalysts, and water-repellents, among others.

 Pharmaceuticals and agrochemicals

-The carbon-fluorine bond is commonly found in pharmaceuticals and agrochemicals because it is generally metabolically stable and fluorine acts as a bioisostere of the hydrogen atom.
+The carbon-fluorine bond is commonly found in pharmaceuticals and agrochemicals.
 An estimated 1/5 of pharmaceuticals contain fluorine, including several of the top drugs.
 Examples include 5-fluorouracil, flunitrazepam (Rohypnol), fluoxetine (Prozac), paroxetine (Paxil), ciprofloxacin (Cipro), mefloquine, and fluconazole.
-Fluorine-substituted ethers are volatile anesthetics, including the commercial products methoxyflurane, enflurane, isoflurane, sevoflurane and desflurane.
-Fluorocarbon anesthetics reduce the hazard of flammability with diethyl ether and cyclopropane.
-Perfluorinated alkanes are used as blood substitutes.
+Introducing the carbon–fluorine bond to organic compounds is the major challenge for medicinal chemists using organofluorine chemistry, as the carbon–fluorine bond increases the probability of having a successful drug by about a factor of ten.
+Over half of agricultural chemicals contain C–F bonds.
+A common example is trifluralin.
+The effectiveness of organofluorine compounds is attributed to their metabolically stability, i.e. they are not degraded rapidly so remain active.
+Also, fluorine acts as a bioisostere of the hydrogen atom.